internetstandards/Internet.nl/documentation/Operational Changes.md

 `0 */6 * * * for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl restart `basename $i`; done`
 `0 3 * * * service internetnl-gunicorn restart`

-# Scans started during this service reboot will timeout, unfortunately.
-Perhaps lets do this at 3 at night.
+# Scans started during this service reboot will continue, but take a bit longer.

 # Done! :)
 ```